Quantum energy inequalities in integrable models with several particle species and bound states: Introduction

 As an a priori problem, one may ask what form the energy density operator $T^{00}$ takes in these models, even at one-particle level.
 The classical Lagrangian is often used as heuristic guidance; however, if one takes an inverse scattering approach to integrable models, starting by prescribing the two-particle scattering function, then a classical Lagrangian may not even be available in all cases.
 Instead, we will restrict the possible form of the energy density starting from generic physical assumptions (such as the continuity equation, but initially disregarding QEIs); see Theorem~\ref{thm:tformgen} below.

 We then ask whether QEIs can hold for these energy densities.
-Our main results are as follows: For a class of models with \emph{rapidity-independent} scattering function, with a canonical choice of energy density, we establish a QEI in states of arbitrary particle number (Theorem~\ref{thm:qeiconstS}).
-For generic scattering functions, we give necessary and sufficient criteria for QEIs to hold \emph{at one-particle level} (Theorem~\ref{thm:qeimain}); it turns out that the existence of QEIs critically depends on the large-rapidity behaviour of the two-particle form factor $F_2$ of the energy density.
+There are two main results: First, we confine ourselves to a class of models with \emph{rapidity-independent} scattering function, i.e., where the scattering matrix is independent of the particle momenta.
+In this setup, for a canonical choice of energy density, we establish a QEI in states of arbitrary particle number (Theorem~\ref{thm:qeiconstS}).
+Second, for generic scattering functions, we give necessary and sufficient criteria for QEIs to hold \emph{at one-particle level} (Theorem~\ref{thm:qeimain}).
+Here it turns out that the existence of QEIs critically depends on the large-rapidity behaviour of the two-particle form factor $F_2$ of the energy density.

 We apply our results to several concrete examples, namely, to the Bullough-Dodd model (Sec.~\ref{sec:bd}) which has bound states, to the Federbush model (Sec.~\ref{sec:fb}) as an interacting model with rapidity-independent scattering function, and to the $O(n)$ nonlinear sigma model (Sec.~\ref{sec:onsigma}) which features several particle species.
 In particular, we investigate how QEIs further restrict the choice of the stress-energy tensor in these models, sometimes fixing it uniquely.